ffund/ml-notebooks/notebooks/5-hw-logistic-regression.md

 ::: {.cell .markdown }
 #### Train your classifier

-First, we'l repeat the steps from the demo notebook to train a logistic regression for classification of handwritten digits.
+First, we'll repeat the steps from the demo notebook to train a logistic regression for classification of handwritten digits.
 This code is provided for you.